 To apply, please submit a short covering letter and CV to email@example.com, detailing why you’d like to work with us and in this role specifically.
 Please include ‘AiW Reviews Editor’ in the email subject line.

-Closing date: 1 May 2019.
+NEW Closing date: 6 May 2019.
 Shortlisted candidates will be interviewed via Skype in May with a view to starting the role soon after.

 We look forward to hearing from you.